Graph-ICS/Graph-ICS/readme.md

 1.1.
 Click on the following repository: https://github.com/Graph-ICS/Graph-ICS
 1.2.
 Click on "Clone or Download"
 1.3.
-Click on "Download zip"
+Click on "Download ZIP"
 1.4.
 Unpack the file and save it at the path you want

 ### 2. Install Debugging Tools from the Windows SDK